orbitalwitness/tech-task/README.md

 ## Functionality
 App will load and display a table of available titles.
 The title data is available from the hosted [API](https://owfetechtask.blob.core.windows.net/titledata/testdata.json).
 The table should be sortable and include pagination.

 Clicking on a title within the table with take the user to a title details page that displays all the known data for the selected titles, including a map of the title's location.
 The map should include a pin and be zoomed appropriately to show where the title is located.
+The title number is a unique identifier for each title.

 ## Titles page